MicrosoftDocs/msteams-docs/msteams-platform/resources/moodle-overview.md

 ## User requirement scenarios

-The following examples discusses the accelerated learning potential combining Microsoft's cloud services with Moodle's courses:
+The following examples talks about the accelerated learning potential combining Microsoft's cloud services with Moodle's courses:

 * **Facilitate hybrid remote meetings**: Microsoft Teams meetings and extensibility option allows faculty to seamlessly present in-person and remotely with students.
 For students its mandatory to have access to shared views, apps, and polls for remote meetings.
 The follow-up tasks provides options for multi-language transcription and audio or video course recordings.
 Microsoft Teams and Moodle work together to share roosters, activities, and tasks.